Welcome. I am James McGillis.

-Envisioning The New Moab Mountain
+Envisioning A New Moab Mountain Landform

 In May 2009, we departed Los Angeles, California, and then traveled Interstate Highways I-15 and I-70 to our destination in Moab, Utah.
 After two days and 700 miles (1125 k) of mountain and desert driving, we neared our goal.

 As the late afternoon sunlight slanted across a desolate stretch of desert, we spotted a forest of billboards and an oasis of trees to the north of I-70.
 With its unexpected splash of greenery, the City of Green River, Utah lay hidden amidst that foliage.
 The former railroad and mining town became famous in the 1930’s with an anti-peddler law that some say was a thinly disguised anti-vagrancy law.
 Henceforth, many Western town blatantly the "get out of town before sundown" law henceforth known as The Green River Ordinance.
-Well into the 1960s, official roadsigns at the entrance of many Utah towns boasted, "Green River Ordinance Enforced Here".
+Well into the 1960s, official road signs at the entrance of many Utah towns boasted, "Green River Ordinance Enforced Here".
 It was like saying that the town had "no parking", even if one did not have an automobile.
 Today, Green River is home to nearly one thousand people, almost twenty percent of whom call themselves Hispanic or Latino.
 With "prior rights" determining senioity in western water rights, Green River's acequis (water ditches) dated back to the 1830s, when it was a shallow-water crossing along the Old Spanish Trail.
 Today, Green River appears to be the most well watered town in the deserts of the West.

 The only operating business at Crescent Junction, Utah - Click for larger image (http://jamesmcgillis.com)Twenty-one miles east of Green River, we reached Crescent Junction, which was our turn-off to Moab, via US Highway 191 South.
 Although designated by census takers as “a populated place”, we found no population figures for this dusty crossroads.
 The place supported little more than a combination gas station and convenience store.
 Over the years, we have passed through Crescent Junction many times.
 Although the main building has stood throughout, sometimes we find a business operating there and sometimes we do not.
 On this visit, the “Stop & Go” appeared to be open for business.
 Its sagging banners and many hand-painted signs gave out a halfhearted plea for recognition and recompense.
 Its painted plywood cut-out characters evoke an ersatz tourist attraction.